compileralchemy/compileralchemy.github.io/data/annotated-transformer/commentary.md

 >
 > **"We also use the usual learned linear transformation and softmax function to convert the decoder output to predicted next-token probabilities."**: We have a lot to decode in this text.
 The decoded matrix is 512 in size but, we want probabilities for all words of the vocabulary.
 Let's say we have 1000 words.
 We need to convert a vector of size 512 into 1000.
-The formula is this one $z = hE^T + b$
+The formula is this one $z = hW + b$ or $z = hE^T + b$ where we get logits.
+Then we do $softmax(z)$ to get the probabilities. $E$ is the embedding matrix (self.lut). $b$ is the bias that is just added to $h$, which is the output of the transformer.

 ## Positional Encoding